-1.5.11.3.
-Control Control refers to object and event response execution via lateral and/or longitudinal motion control and enhancing vehicle conspicuity via lighting and signalling.
-(FRAV-33-33) Control refers to response execution via lateral and/or longitudinal motion control and enhancing vehicle conspicuity via lighting and signalling.
-(FRAV-33-40) Control refers to object and event response execution via lateral and/or longitudinal motion control and enhancing vehicle conspicuity via lighting and signalling.
 1.6.
 Automated Driving Systems 1.6.1.
-Based on the above, ADS need to be understood in terms that cover the DDT (tactical and operational functions required to operate the vehicle in traffic) and the ODD (conditions under which such ADS capabilities are made available to a user).
-(FRAV-33-40) Based on the above, ADS need to be described in terms that cover the DDT (tactical and operational functions required to operate the vehicle in traffic) and the ODD (conditions under which such ADS capabilities are made available to a user).
+Based on the above, ADS need to be described in terms that cover the DDT (tactical and operational functions required to operate the vehicle in traffic) and the ODD (conditions under which such ADS capabilities are made available to a user).
 1.6.2.
 An ADS consists of hardware and software that are collectively capable of performing the entire DDT on a sustained basis within one or more ODD.
-(FRAV-33-40) Proposal to delete.

 1.6.3.
 Driving automation systems that require human support to fulfil aspects of the DDT fall below the level of an ADS.
 (FRAV-33-08) Driving automation systems that require human intervention to perform aspects of the DDT fall below the level of an ADS.
 (FRAV-33-33) Driving automation systems that require human support to fulfil aspects of the DDT within the ODD of the ADS fall below the level of an ADS.
-(FRAV-33-40) Driving automation systems that cannot fully perform the DDT fall below the level of an ADS.
-ADS systems of Level 3 may require a human driver for DDT-fallback.
+(FRAV-33-40) Driving automation systems that cannot fully perform the DDT fall below the level of an ADS systems of Level 3 may require a human driver for DDT-fallback.
 Driving automation systems that require continuous human support to perform aspects of the DDT fall below the level of an ADS.
 1.6.4.
 In order to cover the diversity of ADS configurations, uses, and limitations on use, these recommendations define ADS in terms of functions and features.
 1.7.
-ADS functions (FRAV-33-09) ADS functions: DDT Performance Capabilities 1.7.1.
-ADS integrate subsets of hardware and software (i.e., functions) designed to perform aspects of the DDT.
-(FRAV-33-33) ADS integrate subsets of hardware and software (i.e., functions) designed to perform one or more aspects of the DDT.
-(FRAV-33-40) Proposal to delete.
+ADS functions: DDT Performance Capabilities 1.7.1.
+ADS integrate subsets of hardware and software (i.e., functions) designed to perform one or more aspects of the DDT.
+1.7.2.
+ADS functions, in general, correspond to system-level capabilities integrated into the ADS design.